Jeet Thayil

 Jeet Thayil (born 1959) is an Indian poet, novelist, librettist and musician.
 He is the author of several poetry collections, including These Errors Are Correct (2008), which won the Sahitya Akademi Award.
 His first novel, Narcopolis, (2012), won the DSC Prize for South Asian Literature, and was shortlisted for the 2012 Man Booker Prize and The Hindu Literary Prize.

 Biography

 Thayil was born in Kerala, India.
 His father is writer and editor Thayil Jacob Sony George, and the family moved with his work.
 Thayil was raised in Mumbai until age 8, then moved to Hong Kong, and returned to Mumbai at age 18 where he graduated from Wilson College.
 He later completed an MFA at Sarah Lawrence College in New York.
 Until age 40, Thayil lived in Mumbai and Bengaluru, and worked as a journalist in Mumbai, Bengaluru, Hong Kong, and New York.

-In 2006, he told theThe Hindu that he had been an alcoholic and an addict for almost two decades.
+In 2006, he told The Hindu that he had been an alcoholic and an addict for almost two decades.
 He began using drugs after he returned to India at age 18.
 In 2013, he told Gulf News that he successfully quit at age 42.

 As a songwriter and guitarist, he is one half of the contemporary music project Sridhar/Thayil (Mumbai, New Delhi).